-Along the way these men lead Frank through the realms of violence, politics, and countless criminal acts all leading him to the sombre ending where Frank, alone and estranged from his children, waits in a nursing home to die, reflecting, but never speaking, on the worst crime he ever committed, and the only one he may actually regret, the assassination of his friend Jimmy Hoffa.
+Along the way, these men lead Frank through the realms of violence, politics, and countless criminal acts, all leading him to the sombre ending where Frank, alone and estranged from his children, waits in a nursing home to die, reflecting, but never speaking on, the worst crime he ever committed, and the only one he may actually regret, the assassination of his friend Jimmy Hoffa.

 The performances here are nothing short of a revelation, not because I didn’t believe the old legends capable, but because they managed to pull off three of the year’s best performances with digitally de-aged faces for lengthy periods of the vast runtime.
-All three are strong Oscar hopefuls with Pacino being the best chance for a win.
+All three are strong Oscar hopefuls, with Pacino being the best chance for a win.
 His take on Hoffa is impossible to take your eyes off.
 He’s vulgar, witty, insanely charismatic and dangerously prideful and Pacino nails every aspect.

-And yet he’s in a film that may well be host to Joe Pesci’s finest performance ever.
+And yet, he’s in a film that may well be host to Joe Pesci’s finest performance ever.
 He is so far removed from the psychos in Casino and Goodfellas.
-Russell is restrained, he never does the dirty work, he always has people to do it for him.
+Russell is restrained.
+He never does the dirty work; he always has people to do it for him.
 He’s a character made for Pesci’s delicate touch.
 He is so brilliant at finding the right pitch for every character he plays, and he balances the entire film with how he goes about being Russel.

 I don’t think he knows why he did what he did, and he certainly doesn’t know why he’s the only one left when everyone else is gone, but I do know that his past forces him to try and find forgiveness wherever he can, even though he knows he’ll never find any.
-This is De Nero’s finest work of the millennium, as it is for most of the cast, and it’s truly unforgettable.
+This is De Niro’s finest work of the millennium, as it is for most of the cast, and it’s truly unforgettable.

 The de-aging is at first a tad jarring, almost comical, as it slightly warps now and then, particularly on Pesci, but by the end, there can be no doubting that no film has done it better to this point.
-There is a point in The Irishman, and I couldn’t tell you when, where you simply stop noticing the de-aging technology is even being used.
+There is a moment in The Irishman, and I couldn’t tell you when, where you simply stop noticing the de-aging technology is even being used.
 It’s a testament to the talent of everyone involved in the film that this concept could be successful to such an extent.
-Much of the praise has to go to the genius director and rightfully so.
+Much of the praise has to go to the genius director, and rightfully so.

-Still, his editor, one of the finest ever, Thelma Schoonmaker pieces together Scorsese’s sprawling epic as only she can; speeding up and slowing down with hard-earned confidence and delivering maximum entertainment, she deserves as much praise as anyone.
+Still, his editor, one of the finest ever, Thelma Schoonmaker, pieces together Scorsese’s sprawling epic as only she can; speeding up and slowing down with hard-earned confidence and delivering maximum entertainment, she deserves as much praise as anyone.